Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 Her background includes business law with clients ranging from small business owners to international corporations.
 Amanda is also a business owner herself.
 Her experience also includes giving her clients peace of mind through her elder law and estate planning services.

-Whatever stage you are at in your family cycle or your business formation and operations, Jelks Law is here to you and your family's needs.
+Whatever stage you are at in your family cycle or your business formation and operations, Jelks Law is here for you and your family's needs.

 Business Law